grahamwarner/blog/_posts/2022-06-15-BC-Ferries-Part-1.md

 ### Data Collection and Exploration

-In order to predict if or when your ferry is going to be full, we need to collect data on how often ferries are full.
+In order to predict if or when your ferry is going to be full, we need to collect data on how often ferries are full...